SulienP/ChallengeJs/README.md

 The project uses the following technologies:

  <span style="color:orange">Javascript</span> <span style="color:black">react js </span>, <span style="color:red">html </span>, <span style="color:red">css</span> and the <span style="color:blue">Mantine </span> js framework.
-The project the project was made by Sulien Payraudeau
+The project the project was made by Sulien Payraudeau in 2023, in my Bachelor 1.
 ## Here is a description of what the colors correspond to: ##
 <div style="display: inline-block; width: 20px; height: 20px; background-color: #FF9700;"></div> For the mairie. it is that contains all the buildings and all the limits. (color =#FF9700)
 You must improve it to have more building and resource<br></br>